 You knew all that, didn’t you?
 But how about these:

-The cruise bill of rights: “Most cruise passengers don’t know they have a bill of rights set forth by the cruise lines,” says Tanner Callais, editor of the cruise website Cruzely.com.
+“Most cruise passengers don’t know they have a bill of rights set forth by the cruise lines,” says Tanner Callais, editor of the cruise website Cruzely.com.
 The bill of rights, adopted by the industry in 2013 to avoid more formal government regulation, gives passengers the right to leave a docked ship if it can’t provide essentials such as food, water, bathroom facilities and medical care.
-It also grants passengers the right to a full refund for a trip canceled because of mechanical failures and a partial refund if a trip is cut short for the same reason.
-The bill also promises to offer customers “timely” updates about any changes in a ship’s itinerary caused by a mechanical failure or an emergency.
+It also grants passengers the right to a full refund for a trip canceled because of mechanical failures and a partial refund for trips cut short.
+The bill also commits to providing customers with “timely” updates regarding any changes in a ship’s itinerary.
+These changes could be due to a mechanical failure or an emergency.
 It is legally enforceable because it’s part of your contract with the cruise line.

-Rental-car upgrade and reciprocity rules: Like the flat-tire rule, company policies on rental-car upgrades and reciprocity are not readily available to the public.
-However, industry insiders have told me they exist and I have successfully invoked them myself on many occasions, so here goes: If you reserve a class of car and the location runs out of vehicles in that class, you’ll get a free upgrade into the next available class of vehicle.
+Like the flat-tire rule, company policies on rental-car upgrades and reciprocity are not readily available to the public.
+Yet, industry insiders confirm their existence.
+I’ve personally utilized them multiple times.
+So, here’s the deal: If you book a car class and it’s unavailable, you’re entitled to a complimentary upgrade to the next available class.
 If the location runs out of cars, it will pay for a comparable car from a competitor.
 Both of these are standard practices, and often formalized as internal policies.

 “As a musician, I have been very thankful for that obscure rule,” Summer says.

-Do the rules really work?
 Yes, this column is filled with regular examples of how the 24-hour rule, the Fair Credit Billing Act and EU 261 can help travelers.

 A polite reminder of these relatively obscure policies — many of which have existed for years — is often all that it takes to secure that upgrade or rebooking.